 The most interesting difference between shogi and chess is that when opposing pieces are captured in shogi, they become loyal to the player that captured them.
 These captured pieces are then dropped back on the board to continue the game.

-You can get a feel for the game of shogi by trying my free online shogi app (still very much beta).
-The online shogi app should work in any modern web browser on PC’s, Macs, tablets, and smart phones.
+You can get a feel for the game of shogi by trying my free online 2014 shogi app or my newer free online 2025 shogi app.
+The online shogi apps should work in any modern web browser on PC’s, Macs, tablets, and smart phones.
+The older version is fantastic for learning the game or teaching young children the game.